top

 Literature SOURCE & FURTHER REFERENCES

-Lindsay Bird Biography in on page 146 Aboriginal Artists dictionary of biographies Central Desert Western Desert & Kimberley Region
+Lindsay Bird Biography is on page 146 Aboriginal Artists dictionary of biographies Central Desert Western Desert & Kimberley Region.

 A Biographical Dictionary by